 It is more difficult now to be a police officer than ever before.
 The mission of the Oxford Police Department is to serve our community with wisdom and compassion, and to create a safe and connected community.
 As your Mayor, I can tell you that our police officers are charged with being public servants every single day with this mission in mind.

-In 2017 under my administration, the Oxford Police Department established a Safe Site in front of Visit Oxford.
+In 2017 under my administration, the Oxford Police Department established a Safe Site in front of Visit Oxford on Jackson Avenue East.
 Uniformed officers are there Wednesday through Saturday evenings assisting any patrons that feel unsafe, need assistance in finding a ride home, would like to be escorted to their vehicle, or need police assistance.
 This Safe Site has become a great way for Oxford Police Officers to meet and build relationships with our student population.
 Officers and residents can often be seen playing corn hole or laughing and talking at this site every evening.

 The Oxford Police Department has held events to interact with all ages and build relationships and trust.
 These events have included an Annual Fun Day allowing Oxonians to interact with officers, Camp COPS, Annual Haunted House, and Coffee with a Cop at local restaurants.
 Officers have also begun doing bike patrols in neighborhoods to better interact with citizens.